zulekhan/caesar-cipher/README.md

 ## Instructions

+1. **Fork this repo** to your account
-1. Clone the repo to your machine
+1. **Clone your forked repo** to your machine
+1. **Write your code** in the cipher.py file
-1. Add your code to the `cipher.py` file
+1. Optional: test your code on your machine using the automated testing (explained below)
-1. Add, Commit, and Push your code to GitHub
+1. **Add, Commit, and Push** your code to GitHub
+1. **Create a Pull Request** to merge your code back to the original repo
+1. Wait for feedback on the Pull Request from a mentor

 ### Optional: Automated Code Testing

 This repo contains a small testing program that is automatically run by GitHub to validate your code.
-This testing program is contained in the test_cipher.py file.
+This testing program is contained in the tests.py file.
 You don't have to do anything with this file to complete the exercise, but you can follow these steps if you would like to run the tests on your machine.

 1. Open GitBash in Windows or the Terminal in Mac and navigate to the project folder.
-1. Install the pytest packages.
-This program uses a python package called `pytest`.
-We'll be covering packages later in the course, so for now you can just run the following command without getting into the details of how it works: `pip install pytest`.
+1. Install the `pytest` packages.
+This program uses a python package called pytest.
+We'll be covering packages later in the course, so for now you can just run the following command  without getting into the details of how it
+works: `pip install pytest`.
 1. Run the tests.
 We won't be covering testing with python in this course.
-Use the following command to run the tests: `pytest test_cipher.py`.
+Use the following command to run the tests: `pytest tests.py`.
 You can read more about it [here](https://realpython.com/python-testing/).
 1. Review the output from running the test.
 This will let you know whether your code produces the expected results.